 Applications are accepted each semester for funding of up to $1,500/project (plus student and faculty stipends) for students to conduct original research or creative work with faculty sponsorship.

-Funding is intended to broaden student engagement in research/CA, whereby a student with little-to-no experience (freshmen, sophomores, first-year transfer students) would join a faculty member’s research/CA endeavor as an “observer” or a junior team member.
+Funding is intended to broaden student engagement in research/CA, whereby a student with little-to-no experience joins a faculty member’s research/CA endeavor as an “observer” or a junior team member.
 Budgets can include up to $500 for project expenses, plus stipends for both the faculty mentor and the ‘shadow’ student.

 This funding track is intended to support activities that expose students to the breadth, depth, and application of scholarly/creative activity.
 Faculty can apply for funding of up to $1,000 for a variety of activities that would enhance the research/CA element of a course (both classroom-based and/or remotely taught).